sclorg/s2i-base-container/README.md

 Software Collections in S2I images
 --------------------------------
 OpenShift S2I images use [Software Collections](https://www.softwarecollections.org/en/)
-packages to provide the latest versions of various language environments.
+packages to provide the latest versions of various software.
 The SCL packages are released more frequently than the RHEL or CentOS systems, which are unlikely to change for several years.
 We rely on RHEL and CentOS for base images, on the other hand,